-Here in the UK we have a complicated relationship with death.
-We’re all aware that it’s inevitable, and most of us have experienced grief in some way; yet when it comes to talking about death, we tend to bury our heads in the sand.
-It’s hardly surprising when research from 2018 revealed that nearly two thirds of adults in the UK have not even written a will, let alone thought about what they want to happen to their body when they pass away.
+Here in the UK, we have a complicated relationship with death.
+We’re all aware that it’s inevitable, and most of us have experienced grief in some way.
+Yet we bury our heads in the sand.
+It’s hardly surprising when research from 2020 revealed that nearly 59% of adults in the UK have not written a Will or even thought about what they want to happen to their body when they pass away.

 Sadly, too many of us never get around to that ‘chat’.
 We simply leave it too late.

 This is perfectly understandable as it’s a difficult conversation to have.
 However, it makes everything easier for your loved ones in the long run.
 Planning a funeral for a recently deceased friend or family member without any instructions can be extremely stressful, especially at a time when they are coming to terms with a loss.
 Not leaving clear instructions can also cause arguments or rifts between family members if they disagree, which could delay settling your affairs or make the funeral itself awkward for those who attend it.
 There is also a very real risk that family's spend more than the deceased would have wanted, creating a financial burden.

 Plan your funeral wishes ahead for peace of mind

 Leaving a clear plan gives you and your loved ones a sense of control during what can be a distressing and confusing time.
 Discussing funeral wishes well ahead of time protects your family from the pressure of making decisions when in crisis.
 It's a final gift for the people you care about most.
 Explaining the importance of planning ahead to your loved ones will help them feel more comfortable about discussing your wishes.

 What are your last wishes?

 Finding a way to start the discussion can be difficult.
 One or both of you might feel uncomfortable talking about preparing for death, so change the conversation!
 Talk about how you would like to be remembered and the best way to celebrate the relationships and memories that make your life special.